 For a nearly effortless dinner, prep this meal in the morning and let the slow cooker do the work.
 For added ease, chop the vegetables the night before and refrigerate in an airtight container or bag.
 For a delicious combination of savory, sweet, and spicy, consider trying the linked recipe for Mango Pineapple Salsa.

 Layer half of the onions and peppers in the bottom of your slow cooker.
-Top with the flank steak.
-(For easier shredding later and shorter, less stringy pieces, I like to cut the flank steak into three or four pieces, crosswise, before placing it in the slow cooker.)
+Top with the flank or hanger steak.
+(For easier shredding later and shorter, less stringy pieces, I like to cut the steak into three or four pieces, crosswise, before placing it in the slow cooker.)

 Cook on low for 7 to 8 hours (or on high for 3 to 4 hours) or until the flank steak can be easily shredded with two forks.
-(Tip for success: Until you know the proper time in your slow cooker, start checking two-thirds of the way into the recommended cooking time.
+(Tips for success: Low heat will produce more tender meat if time allows.
+Also, until you know the proper time in your slow cooker, start checking two-thirds of the way into the recommended cooking time.
 Many models, especially large cookers that are filled less than half to two-thirds of the way, tend to cook much faster.)
-For ease, remove the steak to a dinner plate to shred.
+For ease, remove the steak to a dinner plate to shred with two forks or your fingers once cool enough to handle.

 At this point, you may place the meat back in the slow cooker for up to another hour on low or warm.
 Or serve immediately, mixed with a little of the juice as desired.